darwindcy/C-/FastFood/readme.md

-Game simlar to caverunner in a tinyclr run device where player controlls a mouth that eats food.
+Game simlar to caverunner in a tinyclr run device where player controls a mouth that eats food.